How we teach our pupils

 Pupils in Key Stages 1, 2 and 3

-Many of our pupils will have barriers to their learning, which may be described in an Education, Health and Care Plans.
+Many of our pupils may have barriers to their learning, which may be described in an Education, Health and Care Plans.
 Our pupils may join us throughout the year and can join us in any of the school years.

 Many of our pupils may not be working within the expected year group for their chronological age for many individual reasons.

-We will establish a secure foundation for all children within English, Mathematics and Science.
-We will also recognise the importance of Computers in our modern world.
+We establish a secure foundation for all children within English, Mathematics and Science.
+We also recognise the importance of Computers in our modern world.
 We firmly believe that our pupils need a broad and balanced curriculum, which reflects the world they live in so our Humanities and Arts subjects are also held in high regard.
 Health and the ability to lead healthy lives is vital so PE and Life skills are also very important parts of each weekly timetable.

 Our world is made up of many rich and diverse communities.
 Our teaching and learning celebrates similarities and differences in those communities.